Sculpture in the Indian subcontinent: Early South India

-Stone sculpture was much later to arrive in South India than the north, and the earliest period is only represented by the Gudimallam Lingam with a standing figure of Shiva, from the southern tip of Andhra Pradesh.
+Stone sculpture was much later to arrive in South India than in the north, and the earliest period is only represented by the Gudimallam Lingam with a standing figure of Shiva, from the southern tip of Andhra Pradesh.
 The "mysteriousness" of this "lies in the total absence so far of any object in an even remotely similar manner within many hundreds of miles, and indeed anywhere in South India".
 It is some 5 ft in height and one foot thick; the penis is relatively naturalistic, with the glans shown clearly.
-The stone is local, and the style described by Harle as "Satavahana-related".
-It is dated to the 3rd century BCE, or 2nd/1st century BCE.
+The stone is local, and the style is described by Harle as "Satavahana-related".
+It is dated to the 3rd century BCE or 2nd/1st century BCE.

 Though the hardness of local granites, the relatively limited penetration of Buddhism and Jainism in the deep south, and a presumed persistent preference for wood have all been proposed as factors in the late development of stone architecture and sculpture in the south, "the mystery remains".
 The form of the Gudimallam Lingam, for example, would be a natural one to evolve in wood, using a straight tree trunk very efficiently, but to say that it did so is pure speculation in our present state of knowledge.
-Wooden sculpture, and architecture, has remained common in Kerala, where stone is hard to come by, but this means survivals are very largely limited to the last few centuries.
+Wooden sculpture and architecture have remained common in Kerala, where stone is hard to come by, but this means survivals are very largely limited to the last few centuries.